lennoxabreo/7-Days-of-Code/README.md

 # 7 Days of Coding
 Welcome to the 7 Days of Coding event!
 This is a week-long online event designed to help you improve your coding skills.
 Each day, we will provide a new coding challenge for you to solve.

-The difficulty level will increase as the week goes on, so be prepared to put your coding skills to the test!
+The difficulty level will increase as the day goes on, so be prepared to put your coding skills to the test!

 ## How to Participate
 1. Fork this repository to your own GitHub account.